Switch to ADA Accessible Theme

 Whether you are facing divorce, fighting for child custody, relocating, or adopting a stepchild, making legal decisions that will impact the future of your family is always difficult.
 You can make it much easier on yourself by having a competent and compassionate attorney by your side to help you achieve your goals.
 At Sandra Bonfiglio, P.A. in Fort Lauderdale, Florida, we work hard to obtain favorable results for our clients as efficiently and economically as possible.
 Contact our experienced Fort Lauderdale divorce attorneys today.

 At Sandra Bonfiglio, P.A., we understand that choosing the right lawyer to handle your divorce can be stressful and overwhelming.
-We suggest considering the following three factors to select the family law attorney who is best for you and your case: (1) credentials, (2) approach, and (3) working relationship.
+We suggest considering the following three factors to select the Fort Lauderdale divorce lawyer who is best for you and your case: (1) credentials, (2) approach, and (3) working relationship.

 Credentials